What Is Oracle ERP Software?

 Researched and Written by: Sydney Hoffman

-Oracle ERP Cloud is a cloud-based, SaaS suite of software applications introduced by Oracle Corporation in 2012.
+Oracle ERP software is a SaaS suite of software applications introduced by Oracle Corporation in 2012.
 As an ERP software, it streamlines business operations like financial management, procurement, and project management in a central platform.

 What is Oracle ERP?

-Oracle ERP Cloud is an end-to-end SaaS suite that automates core enterprise functions, like accounting and supply chain management.
+Oracle Fusion Cloud ERP, sometimes referred to as Oracle Cloud ERP, is a software suite that automates core enterprise functions, like accounting and supply chain management.
 Founded on the Oracle Fusion Applications platform, it utilizes Oracle Fusion Architecture and Middleware.
 The software provides flexible deployment options, including public and private cloud hosting.
 It also supports hybrid configurations.

 Additionally, Oracle ERP Cloud offers scalability, allowing it to grow alongside businesses as they expand and evolve.
 It incorporates features like AI for automating manual processes.
-It also harnesses machine learning insights to predict and preempt potential issues before they can adversely impact operations.
+It also harnesses machine learning insights to predict and preempt potential issues before they can damage operations.

 A Brief History of Oracle ERP